End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 - privatization is prohibited;

-- residence is only possible for the duration of employment;
+- residence is permitted only for the duration of employment;

-- after dismissal, the housing must be vacated.
+- after termination of employment, the housing must be vacated.

-The exception is employees who became disabled while performing their official duties.
+An exception applies to employees who became disabled while performing their official duties.

 Communities will be the owners of social housing.